renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/secret.md

 ```

 ### Disable Rules
-Trivy offers built-in rules and allow rules, but you may want to disable some of them.
+Vul offers built-in rules and allow rules, but you may want to disable some of them.
 For example, you don't use Slack, so Slack doesn't have to be scanned.
 You can specify the Slack rule IDs, `slack-access-token` and `slack-web-hook` in `disable-rules` so that those rules will be disabled for less false positives.